Current Projects – Biobehavioral Development Lab

 Biological effects of colorism in adolescence: Improving the measurement of skin tone to assess associations with stress hormone levels

-This is a brand new collaboration between the BDL at Purdue University and the Louisiana State University Medical Health Center
+This is a collaboration between the BDL at Purdue University and the Louisiana State University Medical Health Center

 Purpose: Colorism is a form of discrimination that privileges lighter skinned individuals and disadvantages darker skinned individuals within-in and between racial groups.
 Colorism is linked to poor health and social outcomes.
 Colorism is often measured by using skin tone rating scales.
 However, ratings of skin tone are often biased.
 The purpose of our study is to evaluate a novel training protocol to improve how people rate of skin tone for use in research studies by using culturally sensitive best practices.
 We will use the ratings provided during training to assess whether skin tone is related to higher levels of cortisol, a hormone associated with stress and experiences of discrimination, in children and adolescents.
 The ratings may be used in future research asking similar questions.